n1ti/College-Allotment-Algorithm/README.md

 Data: The sample data we used to test our implementation was random data we generated.
 We took a total of xxx random students.
 Their name, roll number, marks scored, and college/stream preference was stored.
 The number of seats available in each college/stream was also stored.
 Using this data, the students were allocated seats following the same procedure as that of JOSAA.

+JOSAA: Stands for Joint Seat Allocation Authority.
+After students give the competitive examinations, their names, roll numbers and marks are stored.
+They are then asked to give their preferences of college/streams.
+Based on marks (rank), they are allocated a seat in their highest preferred college/stream- with the constraint of number of seats available in the college/stream.

 Sample Data Template: https://docs.google.com/spreadsheets/d/1WxYvlta2jwyDuRmctZeTJt4TIgS5obZxTd5qI3PE-ww/edit?usp=sharing

 Data Instructions: Using the template given above, create your own .csv file containing student & college data.